 Although marijuana is still considered a drug, recent amendments to marijuana laws have caused marijuana possession, to a certain extent, to be a civil citation, rather than a criminal charge.
 However, smoking marijuana in public is still a criminal charge, and would likely be taken to court.
 Crimes related to drug use or distribution carry varying fines and penalties, including jail time.

 If you have been implicated in a drug-related crime, it is important to consult with an attorney who can advocate on your behalf in legal proceedings.

 In Towson and other surrounding areas in Baltimore County, the legal team at Lotze Mosely, LLP advocates for all of our clients.
 Our attorneys have years of experience in handling drug-related offenses, and has tried well over one hundred drug cases.
-We offer a free initial consultation to assess your case.
+We offer an initial consultation to assess your case.

 Give us a call today at (202) 393-0535 to examine your case with one of our attorneys.

 400 7th St NW #202